georgevanh/Smart-App/README.md

 Features

-Allows users to manage customer data and can allow other apps to consume the Web APIs via Rest protocols.
+Allows users to manage customer data and can allow other apps to consume the Web APIs via REST protocols.

 Provides CRUD (Create, Read, Update, Delete) operations for customers.